Aveley

-Aveley is a town and former civil parish in the unitary authority of Thurrock in Essex, England, and forms one of the traditional Church of England parishes.
-Aveley is 16 miles (26.2 km) east of Charing Cross.
-In the 2021 United Kingdom census it had a population of 9,801.
-In 1931 the parish had a population of 2,003.
+Aveley is a village in the borough of Thurrock in Essex, England.
+It lies 16 miles east of Charing Cross.
+It is inside the M25 motorway which encircles London, but lies just outside the Greater London boundary.
+Aveley was historically a parish; the parish was abolished for civil purposes in 1936 when Aveley became part of Thurrock.
+At the 2021 census the built up area of Aveley had a population of 9,360.

-Position
+Geography

-Aveley is located on the very edge of Greater London and is roughly bounded to the north and west by the London Borough of Havering, to the south by the A13 road and to the east by the M25 motorway.
+Aveley is located just inside M25 motorway and is roughly bounded to the north and west by the London Borough of Havering, to the south by the A13 road and to the east by the M25 motorway.
 The nearest places are Purfleet, South Ockendon, Wennington and Rainham.

-Prehistory and history
+History

 Aveley has given its name to the Aveley Interglacial period around 200,000 years ago.
 Important evidence of the local flora and fauna of the period and some signs of occupation by Neanderthal humans have been found there.